dishapradhan81/dishapradhan81/README.md

 # Hi there, I am Disha Pradhan!

 ## About
-I'm a passionate Data Analyst with a strong background in data analysis, visualization, and machine learning.
-I love turning data into actionable insights and making data-driven decisions.
+A Data Analyst proficient in data analysis and visualization.
+Experienced in transforming data into valuable insights to facilitate data-driven decision-making.

 ## Tech Stack